 On 1 February 2021, the Tatmadaw seized power from Aung San Suu Kyi's civilian government in a military coup d'état'.
-The NLD had won the November general elections in a landslide, winning 80 per cent of contested seats compared to less than 7 per cent for the main opposition party, the military-backed Union Solidarity and Development Party (US-DP).43 The USDP and the Tatmadaw repeatedly claimed widespread voter fraud in the elections, a claim dismissed by the election commission.44 The NLD had first come into power in November 2015, following the first national election since the introduction of a nominally civilian government in 2011, which ended 48 years of military rule in Myanmar.
-The 2008 Constitution had been written by the military and guaranteed it 25 per cent of seats and three ministries in any civilian-led government.45
+The NLD had won the November general elections in a landslide, winning 80 per cent of contested seats compared to less than 7 per cent for the main opposition party, the military-backed Union Solidarity and Development Party (US-DP).50 The USDP and the Tatmadaw repeatedly claimed widespread voter fraud in the elections, a claim dismissed by the election commission.51 The NLD had first come into power in November 2015, following the first national election since the introduction of a nominally civilian government in 2011, which ended 48 years of military rule in Myanmar.
+The 2008 Constitution had been written by the military and guaranteed it 25 per cent of seats and three ministries in any civilian-led government.52

-The coup was carried out on the day the new parliament was due to sit for the first time since the election.46 Following the takeover, during which State Counsellor Aung San Suu Kyi, President Win Myint and other senior figures, members of civil society and journalists were detained and documents seized from NLD offices, Commander-in-Chief Min Aung Hlaing declared his State Administrative Council (SAC) as the legitimate government and imposed a year-long state of emergency, as well as curfews and limits to gatherings.47 In an expression of protest, civil servants united under the Civil Disobedience Movement (CDM) and organised general strikes.
+The coup was carried out on the day the new parliament was due to sit for the first time since the election.53 Following the takeover, during which State Counsellor Aung San Suu Kyi, President Win Myint and other senior figures, members of civil society and journalists were detained and documents seized from NLD offices, Commander-in-Chief Min Aung Hlaing declared his State Administrative Council (SAC) as the legitimate government and imposed a year-long state of emergency, as well as curfews and limits to gatherings.54 In an expression of protest, civil servants united under the Civil Disobedience Movement (CDM) and organised general strikes.
 Mass anti-coup protests took place in major cities across the country, including Yangon and Mandalay, but also in the largely civil servant capital Naypyidaw and in remote regions.
-In one of the largest protests on 22 February 2021, over one million protestors took to the streets.48 The non-profit organisation Armed Conflict Location and Event Data Project (ACLED) recorded over 6,000 anti-coup demonstration events throughout 2021.49

-The military and police initially responded using water cannons, rubber bullets and fire guns to shoot in the air, but have since began using firearms and military assault rifles as well as 'kettling' techniques to deliberately target trapped protestors, bystanders and people attempting to assist wounded protestors.50 Repeated incidents of live rounds being fired at protestor's heads, civilians being burned to death, mass arrests, torture and sexual violence have been reported.51 At the time of writing, over 1,700 people have reportedly been killed since the crackdown, while over 12,000 people have been arrested and at least 9,000 remain detained.52 According to ACLED, Myanmar was the deadliest country in the world for demonstrators in 2021.53
+In one of the largest protests on 22 February 2021, over one million protestors took to the streets.55 The non-profit organisation Armed Conflict Location and Event Data Project (ACLED) recorded over 6,000 anti-coup demonstration events throughout 2021.56 target trapped protestors, bystanders and people attempting to assist wounded protestors.57 Repeated incidents of live rounds being fired at protestor's heads, civilians being burned to death, mass arrests, torture and sexual violence have been reported.58 At the time of writing, over 1,700 people have reportedly been killed since the crackdown, while over 12,000 people have been arrested and at least 9,000 remain detained.59 According to ACLED, Myanmar was the deadliest country in the world for demonstrators in 2021.60